Discover more from The Happiness Clinic Mental Health Blog

-How to Cultivate Meaning & Fulfillment in Your Life
+How To Cultivate Meaning & Fulfillment In Your Life

-Explore the Relationship Between Meaningfulness, Fulfillment, & Sustainable Happiness
+Examining The Relationship Between Meaningfulness, Fulfillment, & Sustainable Happiness

 The quest for happiness involves a desire for belonging and feelings of wholeness and inner peace.
 These longings are arguably at the core of most of our aspirations and motivations.
 While the yearning for happiness is an inevitable part of human nature, happiness is often confused with something that it is not.
 Happiness is mistaken as something fleeting that you can attempt to grasp by chasing highs, avoiding painful realities through numbing or positive thinking, and idealizing an overbooked and overstimulating lifestyle.
 This comes at the expense of emotional depth and leading a meaningful life that would lead to sustainable happiness.
 For this reason, many people feel unfulfilled even when they gain the things that they thought would make them happy.

 In modern society, people are socialized to favor excitement and instant gratification.
 We are also encouraged to bypass challenging emotions or moments of stillness through distraction and avoidance.
 While these are all helpful coping strategies, their overuse can lead to feelings of loneliness and emptiness no matter how busy your life is.
 Avoidance can also cause a sense of lostness, discontentment, and disconnection from meaning and your purpose in life.